A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-21664: Linux Kernel Race Condition Vulnerability

-CVE-2025-21664 is a race condition flaw in the Linux Kernel's dm-thin subsystem that can cause kernel crashes due to unsafe list operations.
-This article covers technical details, affected versions, and mitigation.
+CVE-2025-21664 is a race condition vulnerability in the Linux kernel's dm-thin module that can cause system crashes due to unsafe RCU list operations.
+This article covers the technical details, impact, and mitigation.

 CVE-2025-21664 Overview